upday/upday.github.io/_posts/blog/2016-07-07-reactive_mindset_burgers.md

 </picture>
 </center>

 Donald Duck's customer, Mickey Mouse, he gets to consume the burger.
-So, Mickey Mouse is the one that acts upon the emitted items by the burger Observable.
+So, Mickey Mouse is the one that acts upon the emitted items by the burger ``Observable``.
 In ReactiveX, this is the ``Subscriber`` class.

-The actions that we performed on the stream of meat given by Dewey: filtering the meat that has gone bad and cooking the meat - so applying a function to every piece of meat - are called ``operators``.
+The actions performed on the streams: filtering the meat that has gone bad and cooking the meat - so applying a function to every element of the stream - are called ``operators``.

-When developing using ReactiveX you have to switch from the pull based approach to a push based one.
+When developing using ReactiveX you have to switch from a pull based approach to a push based one.
 In this example, Donald Duck does not pull buns from Huey.
 He does not request buns.
-Rather, Donald is just waiting for buns that are delivered to him by his nephew.
+Rather, Donald is just waiting for buns that are pushed to him by his nephew.

 <center>
 <picture>